syd-baroya/CommunityHelperHandmade/README.md

 # Community Helper

-Community Helper is an app to aid community leaders involved in Amazon Handmade organize their artisans.
+Community Helper is an app to help community leaders sell goods on Amazon Handmade for Rural artisans.

 ## Our Website
 https://sagas.gitbook.io/sagas-community-helper/